Rubber Door Seal Mold

 How Much Does This Repair Cost?

-A replacement rubber door seal for the Electrolux EFLS627UTT typically costs $30–$80 in parts when tackling the repair yourself.
-Professional service calls for this issue generally run $150–$300, including labor and parts.
-Choosing the DIY route can save you $100–$220, making it a worthwhile fix for most homeowners.
+Replacing the rubber door seal for the Electrolux EFLS627UTT typically costs $30–$80 in parts if you tackle the repair yourself.
+If you hire a professional, service calls usually range from $150–$300, including labor and parts.
+Choosing the DIY route can save you $100–$220, making it a smart fix for most homeowners.

 Frequently Asked Questions